Spring Theme and Centers for Preschoolers

 • Dance with the wind: take your radio out and play music.
 Let the children dance and pretend they are moving leaves in the wind.

-• Play Spring tag: a simple game that children love, they can use plastic or silk flowers to tag their friends instead of their hands.
+• Play Spring tag: a simple game children love, they can use plastic or silk flowers to tag their friends instead of their hands.

 Outdoor Ideas